 What We Do

-- We issue title insurance for consumers, lenders, lawyers, developers, builders and real estate professionals.
+We issue title insurance and provide title related services to consumers, lenders, lawyers, developers, builders, and real estate profefssionals.

 We protect sensitive documents and information from real estate closings.

 We disburse closing funds safely, securely and soundly.

 The story begins in April of 1836 when the pioneering Albert G. Knight arrived in the Racine, Wisconsin area.
 On December 29th of that year, the area became known as Racine County.
 Albert soon became the County Clerk, the County Treasurer and in 1854 formed a company dealing with title abstracts (now known as Knight Barry Title).
 Albert's company was responsible for storing the original plats of Racine in a brick vault in his office, next to the Courthouse.
 When the Courthouse burned down January 24, 1861, Knight's records were used to restore the courts records.

 In 1902, Albert's son, John W. Knight, and a friend, Erastus C. Peck, formed the company Knight & Peck Abstract Company, which soon became known as J.W.
 Knight Abstract Company.